google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Building/BuildingAndroid.md

 -   Click the `Browse...` button next to `Root Directory:` and select the project folder (e.g. `liquidfun/Box2D/Testbed`).

--   Optionally rename `NativeActivity` to a meaningful project name.

 -   Click `Finish` and the project should be imported into Eclipse and visible in the Package Explorer pane.

 -   Right-click the project in the Package Explorer pane and select `Run->Run As->Android Application` from the menu.

 -   If you do not have a physical device, you must define a virtual one.
 For details about how to define a virtual device, see [here][].
+We don’t recommend a virtual device for development.

 -   If the target is a physical device, unlock the device and observe the application executing.